Thryft/.github/python_guide.md

 <a id="background"></a>
 ## 1 Background

+This style guide is adapted from the at [google](http://google.github.io/styleguide/pyguide.html).
+Over time, we should modify this guide to suit Thryft better.
+This means adding rules that we find suitable and removing rules that we do not find suitable.

-Python is the main dynamic language used at Google.
+Python is the main dynamic language used for datascience at Thryft.
 This style guide is a list of *dos and don'ts* for Python programs.

-To help you format code correctly, we've created a [settings file for Vim](google_python_style.vim).
-For Emacs, the default settings should be fine.

 Many teams use the [yapf](https://github.com/google/yapf/) auto-formatter to avoid arguing over formatting.